bowbahdoe/lime-reset/README.md

 # Lime Reset

-Provides tags that include "reset" styles similar to Yelp's [lemon reset](https://github.com/Yelp/lemon-reset) library for React.
+Provides tags that include "reset" styles similar to Yelp's [lemon-reset](https://github.com/Yelp/lemon-reset) library for React.

 For an explanation of why Yelp originally moved away from relying on page-global css resets and the benefits of including the resets opaquely